SpecInfer: Accelerating Generative Large Language Model Serving with Tree-based Speculative Inference and Verification: Related Work

 Prior work has also introduced a variety of techniques to optimize ML computations on modern hardware platforms.
-For example, TVM~\cite{chen2018tvm} and Ansor~\cite{zheng2020ansor} automatically generate efficient kernels for a given tensor program.
-TASO~\cite{jia2019taso} and PET~\cite{wang2021pet} automatically discover graph-level transformations to optimize the computation graph of a neural architecture. \Sys's techniques are orthogonal and can be combined with these systems to accelerate generative LLM computation, which we believe is a promising avenue for future work.
+For example, TVM~\cite{chen2018tvm} and Ansor~\cite{zheng2020ansor} automatically generate kernels for a given tensor program.
+TASO~\cite{jia2019taso} and PET~\cite{wang2021pet} automatically discover graph-level transformations to optimize the computation graph of a DNN. \Sys's techniques are orthogonal and can be combined with these systems to accelerate generative LLM computation, which we believe is a promising avenue for future work.

-\paragraph{Lossy acceleration.} Another line of research leverages model compression to reduce LLM inference latency while compromising the predictive performance of the LLM.
+\paragraph{Lossy acceleration.} BiLD~\cite{biglittletransformer} is a speculative decoding framework that uses a single SSM to accelerate LLM decoding.
+Unlike the systems mentioned above, the acceleration is lossy: speed comes at the cost of a possible degradation in the generated tokens.
+Another line of research leverages model compression to reduce LLM inference latency while compromising the predictive performance of the LLM.
 For example, prior work proposed to leverage weight/activation quantization of LLMs to reduce the memory and computation requirements of serving these LLMs~\cite{xiao2022smoothquant, frantar2023gptq, park2022nuqmm, yao2022zeroquant,dettmers2022gpt3}.
 Recent work further explores a variety of structured pruning techniques for accelerating Transformer-based architectures~\cite{frantar2023sparsegpt, wang2021spatten, hubara2021accelerated}.
-A key difference between \Sys and these piror works is that \Sys does not directly reduce the computation requirement for performing LLM inference, but instead reorganizing LLM inference computation in a more parallelizable way, which reduces memory accesses and inference latency at the cost of manageable memory and computation overheads.
+A key difference between \Sys and these prior works is that \Sys does not directly reduce the computation requirement for performing LLM inference, but instead reorganizing LLM inference computation in a more parallelizable way, which reduces memory accesses and inference latency at the cost of manageable memory and computation overheads.

+\paragraph{Tree-structured attention.} Nguyen et al.~\cite{Nguyen2020} introduced {\em tree-structured attention}, a technique that lets a Transformer model capture the hierarchical composition of input text by running the model on the text's parse tree.
+To process with attention, it uses a one-on-one mapping to encode and decode the tree.
+There are two key differences from \sys's tree-based decoding.
+First, \sys uses a tree to combine candidate sequences to condense prefixes, whereas Nguyen et al. represent a single sequence with its parse tree. \sys does not incorporate parse tree into the LLM, but accelerates inference by verifying decoded sequences in parallel.
+Second, \sys's attention outputs a token sequence, not a tree.